Selkirk Rex: Breed Profile, Personality & Care

 Selkirk Rex cats are widely considered one of the most family-friendly breeds.
 They are quiet, patient, and remarkably tolerant, with a calm temperament inherited largely from their Persian ancestry.
 They get along well with respectful children, other cats, and even cat-friendly dogs, and they rarely react badly to the bustle of a busy household.

-Despite their relaxed nature, Selkirks retain a playful streak.
-They enjoy interactive games, batting toys around, and following their humans from room to room, but they are not demanding or destructive when left alone.
+Despite their relaxed nature, Selkirks keep a playful streak well into adulthood.
+They enjoy interactive games, batting toys around, and following their humans from room to room, yet they are not demanding or destructive when left alone.
 Owners often describe them as affectionate without being clingy — happy to settle on a lap, but equally content to nap nearby while you work.

 Health

-Routine veterinary care — annual exams, vaccinations, parasite prevention, and dental checks — will keep most Selkirks in excellent shape.
+Routine veterinary care — annual exams, vaccinations, parasite prevention, and dental checks — keeps most Selkirks in excellent shape.
+The American Veterinary Medical Association offers helpful guidance on preventive care and what to expect at wellness visits.
 With good husbandry, the average life expectancy is 10 to 15 years.

 Care